 Mr Harry Maycock M.Inst.

-In January 1934 Mr Harry Maycock M.Inst.
-Gas Engineer became the new Gas Manager at the Gas Works, Abertillery.
+In January 1934 Mr Harry Maycock M.Inst. the gas engineer became the new gas manager at the Gas Works, Abertillery.
 Mr Maycock was educated at Hanley, Bedford, Halifax Gas College.
-He had worked at Stoke-on-Trent, was Manager at Sittingbourne District Gas Company and prior to coming to Abertillery was on the staff of the Technical College, Medway, Rochester as a lecturer.
+He had worked at Stoke-on-Trent, was manager at Sittingbourne District Gas Company and prior to coming to Abertillery was on the staff of the Technical College, Medway, Rochester as a lecturer.

 In July 1935 the Abertillery Gas Works were testing the coal from Llanerch Padern Coal Level, Cwmtillery.